-Digital injection attacks are an increasingly common and extremely dangerous threat vector.
+Injection attacks are an increasingly common and extremely dangerous threat vector that insert false data to fool an identity verification system.
 Most identity verification products are vulnerable, so organizations need to know what they are and how to defend against them.
-Read on to learn:
+This article explains everything you need to know about injection attacks in the context of identity verification, including:

 What is a Digital Injection Attack?